NoobyBoy/Image-Manipulation-Training/README.md

 ### Do not hesitate to let me know how to improve these ^^

     None

-## ❌ Function considered to be done ❌
+## ❌ Function i'm considering to do ❌

     fiding a picture inside a bigger one